Ready for a Healthier You?

 • Loose, mushy stool means the food is moving too quickly, so the body can't absorb its nutrients and water.
 To fix this, add sources of soluble fiber, and eat fermented foods along with gentle, whole foods.
 Don't forget about fluids and electrolytes, too (coconut water, soups, broths).

-• Watery stools or frequent diarrhea mean your gut is inflamed or reacting to something (infection, intolerance, severe dysbiosis).
+• Watery stools or frequent diarrhea indicate your gut is inflamed or reacting to something (an infection, intolerance, severe dysbiosis).
 Follow a bland, binding diet temporarily, reintroduce probiotics, replace lost electrolytes, and avoid irritants until your gut is stable.

-• If you’re experiencing irregular stool, your gut microbiome or motility is out of sync.
-This is mostly due to IBS or stress, and you can fix it by adding probiotics and prebiotics, eating high fiber foods for constipation consistently, hydrating evenly, and avoiding large/heavy portions or skipping meals.
+• If you're experiencing irregular stool, your gut microbiome or motility is out of sync.
+This is primarily due to IBS or stress, and you can fix it by adding probiotics and prebiotics, eating high-fiber foods to relieve constipation, staying hydrated, and avoiding large/heavy portions or skipping meals.

 poop diet to eat according to tour stool type